What type of content do you primarily create?

 Available on: Windows, Mac, and web

-2. InShot: Best for editing on your smartphone
+2. InShot: Best for mobile video editing

 It lets you record and edit on your phone, just like CapCut, and offers many of the same features like slow-motion and auto captions, as well as a free version that includes watermarks on exported videos.
+If you're worried about when CapCut is getting banned, InShot provides a familiar mobile editing experience.

 Available on: iOS, Android, and Huawei

 Da Vinci Resolve is a professional-grade desktop video editor that's completely free and offers a comprehensive set of tools for editing, color correction, audio post-production, and visual effects.
+Unlike CapCut, it's not owned by a Chinese company, eliminating concerns about potential bans.

 Beginners and social media creators might want to consider other options on this list, but if you know your way around professional video editing tools like Adobe Premiere Pro and need something powerful enough to handle even the heaviest video editing projects, there's a reason Da Vinci Resolve is used by actual Hollywood studios.